 Checking of the expiry date of all products at the time of delivery, and refusing to accept short-dated items from a supplier.

-Containment - keeping medical waste from exiting to the environment and keeping facility occupants and visitors from exposure
+Containment - keeping medical waste inside the facility and in designated areas inside the facility and from exiting to the environment and protecting facility workers and visitors from exposure.

 Segregation - using defined waste categories and keeping waste physically separated from waste in other categories.